jjosorioc/PQ1-Lenguajes-y-Maquinas/README.md

 We can specify Petri net with the language defined below.

--A Petri net specification begins with keyword PN followed by an identifier and end with the keyword NP.
+- A Petri net specification begins with keyword PN followed by an identifier and end with the keyword NP.
--Between PN name and NP we have the following:
+- Between PN name and NP we have the following:
   - A list of places: The keyword PLACES followed place specifications separated by commas.
 A place specification is an identifier followed by its capacity within parenthesis.
 The capacity is a number.